kpitman-mcad/react_assignments/README.md

-# React Learning Pages
+# Programming for the Web Portfolio
->Programming for Web: React Exercises and Assignments
+>React Exercises and Assignments

 ## About
 This page is a collection of exercises and assignments for learning React as part of the MAGWD program at MCAD.
+Over 12 weeks we gained programming experience by coding sketches in p5.js, then moved on to implementing some of those concepts in functional pages built with React.

 ### Week 11
 -   [Week 11 / Exercise 11](https://kpitman-mcad.github.io/react_assignments/week11/exercise11/)